nwebpro/typescript-docs/README.md

 console.log(result);
 ```

-## 3 You have an interface for Product, containing the product's id, name, price, and category.
+## 3 You have an interface for ``Product``, containing the product's id, name, price, and category.
 You want to filter an array of Products based on a specific criterion and value.
 ```tsx
 // Solution
 //Write a TypeScript generic function that takes this array, a criterion ,